How Much Is Pet Insurance?

 You’d pay the bill for your pet’s care or treatment upfront, then submit those receipts to us in the Lemonade mobile app for reimbursement.
 Our claims team will review to make sure the situation you’re claiming is covered under your policy, and reimburse you for the amount you’re eligible for on the claim.

-How does pet insurance reduce my vet costs?
+How can pet insurance reduce my vet costs?

 If you’ve ever gotten a vet bill, you already know that unexpected veterinary care can run into the tens of thousands of dollars.
-Having pet health insurance means you can avoid having to ask yourself whether you can afford the treatment out-of-pocket that your dog or cat needs to live their best life.
+Having pet health insurance means you can avoid having to ask yourself whether you can afford the treatment out-of-pocket that your pet needs to live their best life.

 So what are you getting for your monthly premium?
 A standard pet health insurance policy will help cover the costs of diagnostics, procedures, and medications to treat your dog or cat’s eligible accidents and illnesses.

-That means something like a broken leg or an injury from a car accident could be covered, as would a mysterious stomach bug.
-If your pet has an injury, vomiting, diarrhea, infections, cancer, or many other illnesses we hope they never have to experience, a basic policy will help cover the costs of:
+That means something like a broken leg or an injury from a car accident could be covered, as could a mysterious stomach bug.
+If your pet experiences an injury, vomiting, diarrhea, infections, cancer, or many other illnesses that we hope never plague them, a basic policy will help cover the costs of:

 • Diagnostics: Blood tests, x-rays, MRI’s, CT scans and lab work